Skip to main content

 Information for International Applicants

 Preference is given to applicants who have graduated from a college that is accredited by the American Veterinary Medical Association.
-If you wish to apply for an internship or residency program things to keep in mind:
+If you wish to apply for an internship or residency program, here are things to keep in mind:

-2. Some programs require the TOFEL exam to qualify for am internship or residency position.
+2. Some programs may require the TOEFL exam to qualify for an internship or residency position.

-3. Most foreign interns and residents are appointed to H-1B visas.
+3. Foreign national interns and residents are appointed to H-1B visas.

-4. To ensure that a foreign national candidate has the H-1B visa at the start of their program the candidate will be asked to pay for the premium processing filing fee of $1,225 USD, if necessary.
+4. To ensure that a foreign national candidate has the H-1B visa at the start of their program the candidate can be asked to pay the premium processing filing fee of $2,805 USD.

-5. Getting a visa takes between 4 and 6 months if the visa is expedited it takes approximately 15 business days.
+5. Visa processing generally takes between 4 and 6 months however if the visa is expedited it takes approximately 15 business days.